MeetMangrove/playbook/being_a_member.md

 ### Adhering to its rules and habits, and helping improving them
+- can, and should, be critical about some of them, but should globally adhere
 - pairing
 - 'empty seat technique', representing the purpose during decision making meetings